Hagley

-Hagley is a large village and civil parish in Worcestershire, England.
+Hagley is a village and civil parish in Worcestershire, England.
 It is on the boundary of the West Midlands and Worcestershire counties between the Metropolitan Borough of Dudley and Kidderminster.
 Its estimated population was 7,162 in 2019.

 Development

 From the time of the Domesday Book until the 1933 boundary changes, the parish of Hagley extended southwards from the village to include the present parish of Blakedown.
 The main focus of the village, on the lower slopes of the Clent Hills, was on the outskirts, where Hagley Hall and the parish church of St John the Baptist can be found.
 The parish register of Hagley is the oldest in England.
 It dates from 1 December 1538, which was the year in which registers were ordered to be kept in all parishes.

 Lower Hagley lies downhill and started to expand with the arrival of the Oxford, Worcester and Wolverhampton Railway in 1852 and the eventual building of Hagley railway station.
 The growth of what is now known as West Hagley initiated a shift in the focus of the village.
 Today it includes the shopping area and the schools, although the precise dividing line between the two areas is not formally defined.